36. NinJump - HD

 65. Groove Coaster Zero (universal)

 Rhythm action games are rarely complex, but Groove Coaster Zero out-simples its rivals by only demanding you use a thumb to tap, press, swipe or rub, responding to on-screen symbols.
 In the meantime, beats are drummed into your ears as your eyes are hurled around a breakneck disco-neon roller-coaster.
-Groovy!
+Groovy, baby!

 66. Frankenword (universal)